 These days, diseases are just another mundane fact of life.
 We named them, figured out what they did, and—to some degree—beat them.
 But to someone five-hundred years ago, a virulent disease like the Black Plague could be seen in no more complex terms than a displeased God punishing the unbelievers.

 Knowledge is power, and words also have power.
 Likewise, a nameless terror like the Alien creature loses a lot of its ability to terrorise us the moment we give it a name, an origin, maybe even a race who created them.
 If you say ‘it’s a bioweapon developed by X race for Y purpose’, suddenly the mystery is lost and it’s no longer as scary or interesting.

-The crashed ship on LV426 in the original Alien was eerie, haunting, desolate.
+The crashed ship on LV426 in the original Alien was eerie, haunting, and desolate.
 And utterly baffling to the crew of blue-collar miners who stumbled across it.
-Speculating about who the ship belonged to, who the Space Jockey is, why they’re here, what they were doing, why they seemingly had a cargo hold filled with a deadly organism of apocalyptically deadly proportions…
+Speculating about who the ship belonged to, who the Space Jockey is, why they’re here, what they were doing, and why they seemingly had a cargo hold filled with a deadly organism of apocalyptically deadly proportions is fun.

-Engaging with the world like this is fun and interesting, but a large part of why it’s interesting and enjoyable is because it’s such a mystery.
+Engaging with the world like this is enjoyable and interesting, but a large part of why is because it’s such a mystery.
 Revealing that mystery dulls all the things that made it interesting in the first place, and some things are best left unsaid.

 So no… I very much can’t see myself watching Prometheus.
 Because revelation isn’t always desirable, and sometimes what’s left unsaid is more powerful than what isn’t.